alubbers/highscore-tracker/README.md

 # highscore-tracker
-Simple web app to track high scores or best times in any game
+Simple web app to track high scores or best times in any game.